 In case you’re wondering, the reason I like to give Nathan pureed soups is because he has texture issues and oftentimes will reject a multi-texture food.

-Soup is a GREAT way to get more fluids AND veggies into your child’s diet.
+Soup is a GREAT way to make sure your child gets enough fluids AND veggies in his diet.

 So, if your child doesn’t drink enough water OR doesn’t eat enough vegetables (or both), a vegetable soup is a great way to start feeding his or her body what it needs.
 And if there are also sensory and texture issues with food, a pureed soup is even better.